nikkNizz/Drawish/README.md

 🟣️ multicolor pen
 🔵️ semi-transparent pen
-🟣️ grid and pixel color replacement with simple right mouse button
+🟣️ grid and pixel color replacement with simple right clicks
 🟢️ large number of shapes with many types of filling

 🔵️ keyboard shapes with center displayed